billynewport/datasurface/ROADMAP.md

 The way this would be used is as a sidekick container in a Kubernetes job for example.
 The sidekick or init container runs with a copy of the model checked out of the repository.
 Then it runs on a localhost and the job can query the model easily.
 If the job is written in python then it can be consumed directly.

-## Phase 2: Private Compute Batch Support using Kafka Connect/Confluent (IN PROGRESS)
+## Phase 2: Private Compute Batch/Streaming Support using Kafka Connect/Confluent (IN PROGRESS)

 This will be a batch/streaming data platform that can run on private compute using Kafka Connect/Minio as its backbone or the cloud using Confluent/S3.
 The code for this is in another private repository for now until it's ready.